steelbrain/ucompiler-plugin-newline/README.md

 # UCompiler-Plugin-newline

-This is a newline support package for UCompiler.
-To compile your files using newline, simply start them with `'use newline'`.
+This package makes sure that your files always end with a newline.
+It replaces CRLF with LF too.

 ## How to Use